AqwamCreates/DataPredict-Agent/docs/Tutorials/SettingUpOurFirstAgent.md

 ## Chatting with Our Agents

-This code is pretty much explain itself.
+This code pretty much explain itself.
 However, do make note that if you do not setup the bindChatToAgent() function, you will not receive any outputs.

 ```lua